-Depending on the circumstances and nature of the Engagement (i.e. whether it is a Material Business Activity), the Member may need to consider the guidance in APES GN 30.
-The Member has made appropriate disclosures consistent with paragraph 5.3.
+Depending on the circumstances and nature of the Engagement (i.e. whether it is a Material Business Activity), the Member may need to consider the guidance in APES GN 30. to ensure the Member has made appropriate disclosures consistent with paragraph 5.3.

-Example 9 GC31,SC64
+Example 89 GC31,SC64

 A Member in Public Practice provides Professional Services to a number of Clients.
-The Member enters into a contract with an External Information Technology Service Provider for the provision of record storage, computer support and backup services.
+The Member enters into a contract with an External external Information information Technology technology Service Service Provider provider for the provision of record storage, computer support and backup services.
 These activities are internal activities of the Firm and are not considered to be Material Business Activities as defined by this Guidance Note.

-Example 10 GC8,GC31,SC6,SC8,SC25, SC29,SC32
+Example 109 GC8,GC31,SC6,SC8,SC25, SC29,SC32